genos/genos.github.io/_posts/2020-06-23-psql-dogfood.md

   - we would receive small incremental updates of that data frequently from our vendor, so we could `UPDATE` the raw tables and `REFRESH` the materialized views to stay up to date.

 However, this is decidedly not the paradigm in which we find ourselves.
-The data is almost ready for our ML algorithms to grab, modulo some normalizations, and instead of frequent small updates we receive quarterly dumps of the _entire_ database.
+The raw data is almost ready for our ML algorithms to grab, modulo some normalizations, and instead of frequent small updates we receive quarterly dumps of the _entire_ database.
 This led to a lot of waste, but there was one particular pain point: because we used materialized views, when our intrepid